What does a ‘No-Deal’ Brexit mean for eIDAS & GDPR?

 GDPR as it stands

 It has changed how businesses across Europe approach their contact list and how they used that information.
 We have seen huge fines being dealt out to big companies who haven’t read the T’s & C’s properly.
-But, with it being an EU regulation what happens when we leave?
+But, with it being an EU regulation what happens after the transition period comes to an end?

 Does GDPR exist in a No-Deal Brexit?

-Good news, if you’re a small or medium-sized business, nothing will change.
+Good news, if you’re a small or medium-sized business, nothing should change.
 The information commissioners office says “if we leave the EU without a deal, most of the data protection rules affecting small to medium-sized businesses and organisations will stay the same”.
+The Data Protection Act (or GDPR) of 2018 will stand until the end of the 31st December 2020.
+The UK is expected to keep these rules after the end of the transitional period, whatever happens.

 However, if you’re receiving data from EEA (The EEA is the EU plus Iceland, Norway and Liechtenstein) then it’s best to check what you need to do via this tool ‘keep the data flowing after Brexit’.